nataliesawtelle/STA363/README.md

 ## 📝 Syllabus Reference

 This repository follows the structure and topics from the **Fall 2025 STA 363 Syllabus**, including weekly modules, in-class activities, and exams.

 ---

-## 🤝 Academic Integrity

-All work in this repository reflects my own understanding, written in my own words, following course guidelines regarding collaboration and appropriate tool usage.

----